Beata Beatrix: Other renditions by Rossetti

-Several other renditions were made by Rossetti of Beata Beatrix—a watercolor, a chalk drawing and another oil painting that was begun in 1877.
-The last painting was still unfinished at the time of his death.
-His lifelong friend, Ford Madox Brown, completed it.
+Several other renditions were made by Rossetti of Beata Beatrix—a watercolour, a chalk drawing and another oil painting that was begun in 1877.
+The last painting was still unfinished at the time of his death, and his lifelong friend, Ford Madox Brown, completed it.
 In this painting, in contrast to the original, the bird flying towards Beatrice is a white dove holding red poppies in its beak.
-This painting is in Birmingham Museum and Art Gallery, England.
+This painting is in Birmingham Museum and Art Gallery in England.
 An 1880 oil on canvas version is in the National Galleries of Scotland.